gkjohnson/js-struct-data-view/README.md

 - Add support for seeking through an array
 - Add example for reading and writing data of varying types of structs
 - Add benchmarks
+- Write something that will generate a `Function()` to get and set values to and from the `ArrayBuffer`